akinyosoyeisaac/movies-recommendation/README.md

 # movies-recommendation
 # Content-Based-Movie-Recommender-System
-It is a common thing in this new era where technology is fast evolving and humanity is constantly been faced with various challenges the requires devolting a lot time.
+It is a common thing in this new era where technology is fast evolving and humanity is constantly been faced with various challenges the requires devoting a lot time.
 He then need to leave some task to the process of automation and one of such task is a recommendation system.
-No one wants to waste time surfling a amazon or boomplayer in service for a product or musics of interest.
+No one wants to waste time surfing a amazon or boom-player in service for a product or musics of interest.
 Such task can be left to one of the sub of AI which is recommendation system.
-This project uses a user-item collaboratory algorithm, and a pearson correlation algorithm to build a movies recommendation systems using the a dataset gotten from kaggle links can be gotten from below.
+This project uses a user-item collaborative algorithm, and a Pearson correlation algorithm to build a movies recommendation systems using the a datasets gotten from Kaggle links can be gotten from below.
-A recommendation system is used to automate the process of recommending things to a user based on his\her past interest or likes. for example, Youtube and NetFlix uses a recommendation system to automatically suggest movies and videos to users based on their past prefernces.
-There are different types of recommendation system such as Popularity based,Content based, Collaboratory filtering and Hybrid.
+A recommendation system is used to automate the process of recommending things to a user based on his\her past interest or likes. for example, YouTube and NetFlix uses a recommendation system to automatically suggest movies and videos to users based on their past preference.
+There are different types of recommendation system such as Popularity based,Content based, Collaborative filtering and Hybrid.